ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 ## Day 4: To Tsagaannuur

 Today would be our biggest driving day, with our plan being to make it all the way to Tsagaannuur.
-This would not be as simple as following a road--the main issue being the lackthereof.
+This would not be as simple as following a road--the main issue being the lack thereof.

 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-30_20-36-33-680000_evan.webp" description="Before the beginning of the end of the road, we made a quick pitstop into Muurun so Baagii could get the car checked by a mechanic." width="50%" %}

 We drove on the only road out of Muurun for about 20 minutes.
-At an nondescript portion of the road, Baagii veered left onto a dirt road.
+At a nondescript portion of the road, Baagii veered left onto a dirt road.
 And that would be the last asphalt we'd see for hundreds of miles.

 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_02-17-00-337000_evan.webp" description="'Dirt road' would be a generous term to describe what we were driving on.
 It was essentially a conglomerate of tire tracks through terrain suitable for a car ad.
 There were river crossings, tire-puncturing rocks littered like landmines, worn out ditches and trenches filled with mud.
 The tire tracks split and merged over the uneven terrain like capillaries, their patterns serving as remnants of drivers' decisions past." %}

 Baagii navigated the obstacles expertly.
 In the rare instance that an oncoming car was sighted, the windows would invariably roll down to discuss conditions: Which ways are muddy?
 How high is the water level of the upcoming river?
 Is the bridge passable?

-We started up a mountain hill and after some discussion in Mongolian between Anuka and Baaggi, we turned around, deciding that the path would be too muddy given the recent rainfall.
+We started up a mountain hill and after some discussion in Mongolian between Anuka and Baagii, we turned around, deciding that the path would be too muddy given the recent rainfall.
 As a Tsagaannuur local, Anuka has traveled to and from Murun many times in her life.
 "There are many paths to Tsagaannuur", she said before adding with a smile, "And you can of course always make your own path".

 Cut to 20 minutes later and I was clutching the overhead handlebar with unexplainable strength to avoid bouncing out of my seat as the car barged forward.
 The GPS sat unused while Anuka directed Baagii, pointing to distant landmarks and presumably saying things like "turn left at the three-peaked mountain," or "follow this dry riverbed until the standing stone."
-The more remotely we traveled, the more our modern tools, like GPS, seemed to became mere ornaments while ancient knowledge proved infinitely more valuable.
+The more remotely we traveled, the more our modern tools, like GPS, seemed to become mere ornaments while ancient knowledge proved infinitely more valuable.

 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_01-15-06-762000_evan.webp" description="The relentless pursuit of perfection.
 Lexus." %}